ufrisk/pcileech/readme.md

 =========================
 * Does not work if the OS uses the IOMMU/VT-d.
 This is the default on macOS (unless disabled in recovery mode).
 Windows 10/11 with Virtualization based security features enabled does not work fully.
 * Recent Windows and Linux versions block DMA by default.
-* Some Linux kernels does not work.
-Sometimes a required symbol is not exported in the kernel and PCILeech fails.
-* File system mount support only exists for Windows (Linux version is planned).
-* Remote connectivity support only exists for Windows.